-Nyungwe is a natural rain forest located southwest of Rwanda its believed to be one of the first Africa’s forest staying evergreen through the ice age.
+Nyungwe forest National Park covered by a natural rain forest located southwest of Rwanda, believed to be one of the first Africa’s forest staying evergreen through the ice age.

 It’s filled with biodiversity covering up 1000 sqaure kilometers and largest in central Africa.
 It’s a habitat to the habituated chimpanzees and 12 primate species like the 400 strong troop of habituated Ruwenzori black and white colobus monkeys.